AntonPazniak/MoviePocket/README.md

 Android 10+ should be used for running

 App uses mainly MVC pattern and uses both backend api endpoints and TMDB API.

+### Dependencies

+implementation 'androidx.viewpager2:viewpager2:1.0.0' implementation of 'com.tbuonomo:dotsindicator:4.2' compileOnly '
+org.projectlombok:lombok:1.18.30' annotationProcessor 'org.projectlombok:lombok:1.18.30' implementation of 'jp.wasabeef:
+blurry:4.0.0' implementation of 'com.google.code.gson:gson:2.8.9' implementation of "androidx.viewpager2:viewpager2:
+1.0.0"
+implementation of 'com.google.android.exoplayer:exoplayer:2.19.1' implementation 'com.ms-square:expandableTextView:
+0.1.4' implementation 'com.github.bumptech.glide:glide:4.12.0' implementation 'androidx.legacy:legacy-support-v4:1.0.0'
+implementation 'androidx.lifecycle:lifecycle-livedata-ktx:2.4.1' implementation 'androidx.lifecycle:
+lifecycle-viewmodel-ktx:2.4.1' implementation of 'androidx.navigation:navigation-fragment:2.5.2' implementation '
+androidx.navigation:navigation-ui:2.5.2' implementation 'androidx.recyclerview:recyclerview:1.3.2' annotationProcessor '
+com.github.bumptech.glide:compiler:4.12.0' implementation of 'com.squareup.okhttp3:okhttp:4.9.1' implementation '
+androidx.appcompat:appcompat:1.6.1' implementation 'com.google.android.material:material:1.9.0' implementation '
+androidx.constraintlayout:constraintlayout:2.1.4' testImplementation 'junit:junit:4.13.2' androidTestImplementation '
+androidx.test.ext:junit:1.1.5' androidTestImplementation 'androidx.test.espresso:espresso-core:3.5.1'

+These libraries are used in my Android application for various purposes like ViewPager2 support, adding dots indicator to ViewPager, blur support, JSON parsing with Gson library, ExoPlayer media player support, extensible text view, loading images with Glide, support for LiveData and ViewModel architecture with Lifecycle, navigation between fragments with Navigation, support for RecyclerView scroll list, support for network communication with OkHttp library, UI support with AppCompat, Material Design and ConstraintLayout, testing with JUnit and testing user interface using Espresso.

+Remember to regularly update your libraries and track their versions to maintain security and compliance with the latest standards.

+### Configuration

+I'm using a Gradle build system for my Android app.
+Below is the build configuration:

+1. Plugins:
+    - 'com.android.application' - Plugin for building Android applications.
+    - 'org.jetbrains.dokka' - Plugin for generating documentation from source code.

+2. Android Setup:
+    - namespace - The namespace of the Android application.
+    - compileSdk - The SDK version the application uses.
+    - defaultConfig - Default configuration, including, among others: application ID, minimum and target SDK versions, version code, and version name.
+    - buildTypes - Configuration of build types, e.g. "release" mode with minification and ProGuard files enabled or disabled.
+    - compileOptions - Compilation settings such as source and target code compatibility with Java 11.
+    - buildFeatures - View Binding feature enabled.

+3. Plugins version:
+    - 'com.android.application' and 'com.android.library' in version '8.1.4', but they are disabled (apply false).

+The above configuration describes how to build, compile and configure Android applications using Gradle.

+### Architecture

+A general idea of the application architecture:

+Your app uses an architectural approach using the Android Navigation Component to manage navigation between fragments.
+The application probably uses a Single Activity approach, where the main activity contains a container for displaying fragments and manages their visibility.

+Basic components and their interactions:

+1. MainActivity:
+    - The main activity of the application, which contains a container for displaying fragments.
+    - Responsible for initialization and management of the Navigation Component.

+2. Fragments:
+    - HomeFragment: Displays the home screen and contains links to various fragments such as movieFragment, loginFragment, movieListFragment and listFragment.
+    - SearchFragment: Responsible for displaying the search screen and contains links to various fragments such as movieFragment, personFragment, searchResultsFragment and others.
+    - UserFragment: Displays the user's screen and contains links to various fragments such as movieFragment, movieTokFragment, loginFragment and userEditFragment.
+    - MovieFragment, PersonFragment, MovieTokFragment, LoginFragment and others: Screens to display information about movies, people, reviews, etc.
+    - FeedFragment, FeedListFragment, FeedPostFragment: Screens related to displaying news and its components.

+3. Navigation graphics:
+    - Defined in the navigation XML file (res/navigation/mobile_navigation.xml).
+    - Contains fragments and actions to manage navigation between them.

+4. adapter: A package containing various adapters for displaying data in lists and other interface components.

+    - search: A subpackage with adapters related to search.

+5. animation: A package where, presumably, the Animation class is located.
+It might be related to animations in the application.

+6. api: A package containing classes for interacting with external APIs.

+    - models: Data models designed for working with external APIs.
+Here, models for lists of movies, episodes, actors, etc., are presented.

+    - MP: A subpackage, possibly related to the internal API of your project.
+It includes classes for various aspects of the API, such as ratings, authentication, lists, etc.

+    - TMDB: A subpackage related to The Movie Database (TMDB) API.

+7. ui: A package containing classes for the user interface.

+    - dialog: Classes for working with dialogs, including RatingDialog.

+    - feed: Classes related to the news feed, including fragments and view models.

+    - firstRun: The FirstRunActivity class, associated with the first launch of the application.

+    - home: Classes associated with the home screen of the application.

+    - list: Fragments and view models for working with various lists.

+    - login: Classes related to the login process.

+    - lostPassword: Classes related to password recovery.

+    - movie: Classes related to displaying information about movies.

+    - movieTok: The MovieTokFragment class, possibly associated with some movie-related functionality.

+    - person: Classes related to displaying information about individuals.

+    - post: Classes related to posts and their editing.

+    - registration: Classes related to the registration process.

+    - review: Classes related to movie reviews.

+    - search: Classes related to search functionality.

+    - settings: Classes related to application settings.

+    - style: The StyleActivity class, associated with styling the application.

+    - user: Classes related to users.

+8. utils: Utility classes, such as date conversion, image handling, internet connection checking, and other auxiliary functions.

+9. view: A package containing custom widgets or widgets with modified behavior.

+    - circularImageView: A widget for circular images.

+    - roundedImageView: A widget for images with rounded corners.

+10. MainActivity.java: The main class of your application, which is likely the entry point.

+11. MainApplication.java: The application class where application initialization and setup occur.

+12. MoviePocketApi.java: Possibly a class related to the API of your application.

+13. R.java: An automatically generated file containing references to resources.

+Gradle:

+* Plugins:
+    * com.android.application: Plugin for building Android applications.
+    * org.jetbrains.dokka: Plugin for generating documentation from code.

+* Android Settings:
+    * Namespace: Application namespace com.example.moviepocketandroid.
+    * Compile SDK: SDK version for compilation - 33.

+* Primary Configuration:
+    * Application ID: Application identifier in the package - com.moviepocket.
+    * Minimum SDK Version: 28.
+    * Target SDK Version: 33.
+    * Application Version: Version code - 2, version name - "2".
+    * Test Runner: Instrumentation runner used for tests - "androidx.test.runner.AndroidJUnitRunner".

+* Build Types:
+    * Release:
+        * Optimizations: Disabled (minifyEnabled false).
+        * Proguard: Proguard configuration files for optimization and code protection.

+* Language Settings:
+    * Java Language Version: 11.
+    * View Binding: Enabled.

+### Error Handling

+Handling errors in the application involves the following steps:

+IllegalStateException:
+In the event of an IllegalStateException, the application takes the following steps:

+Checks if the fragment is added to the activity (isAdded()).
+Checks if the context is not equal to null (getContext() != null).
+If both checks pass, corresponding actions are executed.
+In this case, the onDestroy() method is called to perform necessary cleanup or other actions.
+NullPointerException:
+In the event of a NullPointerException, the application takes the following steps:

+Logs an error message containing information about the exception (Log.e(TAG, "NullPointerException occurred: " + e.getMessage())).
+Performs additional error handling according to the application's requirements.
+This may include notifying the user, displaying an error message, etc.

+### Networking

+Network interactions:

+- Details of interactions with backend servers or APIs:
+    - The application communicates with backend servers using two secured protocols: HTTPS (HTTP Secure) to encrypt transmitted data and ensure the security of communication between the client and the server.

+- API endpoints and their functionality:
+    - Two APIs are used: The Movie Database (TMDb) and the MoviePocket API.
+Each of them provides API endpoints with various functionalities, such as obtaining information about videos, searching, updating data, and other operations necessary for the functioning of the application.

+- Handling HTTP requests and responses:
+    - All HTTP requests and responses are handled according to security policies.
+The application sends secured HTTP requests to APIs using HTTPS.
+Response processing includes checking statuses and processing data for display or further use in the application.

+This ensures safe and effective interaction of the application with backend servers through secured data transmission protocols.

 ### Authentication